 A taxpayer retains their domicile of origin until they acquire a domicile of choice of another country.
-Under common law, a person is considered to have adopted a new domicile of choice where they have an intention to remain in a country indefinitely.
-The concept was confirmed by the Australian Taxation Office (‘ATO’) in IT 2650.
+Common law considers a person to adopt a new domicile of choice when they intend to reside in a country indefinitely.
+The Australian Taxation Office (‘ATO’) affirmed this concept in IT 2650.

 The second limb of this test is whether the taxpayer has a permanent place of abode outside Australia.
-A taxpayer who has an Australian domicile may be considered as a non-resident where they have a ‘permanent place of abode’ outside Australia.
+An Australian taxpayer with a domicile in Australia may be classified as a non-resident if they maintain a ‘permanent place of residence’ outside of Australia.

 The Australian Federal Court in Federal Commissioner of Taxation v Applegate interpreted a person’s ‘permanent place of abode’ outside Australia to mean a home or presence outside Australia where a person intends to remain for a ‘respectful but not indefinite’ period.

 No one factor is decisive but the weight of each factor will vary with the individual circumstances of each particular case.
-However, in IT 2650, the ATO suggests that greater weight should be given to factors c, e and f.
+In IT 2650, the ATO recommends assigning more importance to factors c, e, and f.

 As a very broad rule, an Australian expat who has worked in the same country for more than 2 years and who relocate with their family and rent out or dispose of their Australian property may have done enough to establish a permanent place of abode overseas.